intel-analytics/ipex-llm/python/llm/example/CPU/LangChain/README.md

 ```bash
 python transformers_int4/rag.py -m <path_to_model> [-q <your_question>] [-i <path_to_input_txt>]
 ```
-> Note: If `-i` is not specified, it will use a short introduction to Big-DL as input by default. if `-q` is not specified, `What is BigDL?` will be used by default.
+> Note: If `-i` is not specified, it will use a short introduction to Big-DL as input by default. if `-q` is not specified, `What is IPEX?` will be used by default.

 ### Example: Math